sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 ### Word Embeddings
 * Word2Vec - uses CBOW or Skip-gram.
-To make Word2vec algorithm computationally more efficient, tricks like Hierarchical Softmax and Skip-Gram Negative Sampling are used
+To make CBOW or skip-gram algorithm computationally more efficient, tricks like negative sampling, softmax or Hierarchical Softmax loss functions are used
 * GloVe
 * FastText - Extension of Word2Vec proposed by Facebook.
 * ELMo -